DMARC Policy Modes: Quarantine vs Reject

-DMARC deployers often ask us: “what’s the difference between quarantine and reject, and what will happen when I publish these policies?”
+People often ask us, “What’s the difference between the DMARC policies quarantine and reject, and what will happen when I publish these policies?”

-- deliver to spam-folder: if an email receiver hosts the recipient’s mailbox, then the receiver might be able to deliver non-compliant email into the recipient’s spam folder.
+- Deliver to spam folder: if an email receiver hosts the recipient’s mailbox, then the receiver might be able to deliver non-compliant email into the recipient’s spam folder.

-Reject instructs email receivers to refuse to accept email that fails the DMARC check.
+A DMARC policy set to p=reject instructs email receivers to refuse to accept email that fails the DMARC check.
 There are two known implementations: